 The sixth limb of Yoga is Dharana which means “focused concentration”.
-The word “dha” means “maintaining or holding”, “Ana” means “something else” or “other”.
-It is closely linked to other two limbs mentioned previously, Dharana and Pratyahara are important and essential part of the same aspect.
+The word “Dha” means “maintaining or holding”, “Ana” means “something else” or “other”.
+It is closely linked to the other two limbs mentioned previously, Dharana and Pratyahara are an important and essential part of the same aspect.
 As every stage prepares us for the next one, Pratyahara creates the stage for Dharana or concentration.

 When we have successfully moved on the eightfold yoga path through asana practice, meditation as well as control of the senses, we get ready to go deeper.
 This is where we start with Dharana, the essential binding of consciousness to one single point.

 Dharana is about fixing the mind to one particular and specific point.
 This can be anything internal like a body part or a chakra or something external such as a statue or any other object.
 It is not important that what the object we are focusing on, the main purpose is to quieten the mind with the total concentration.